USEPA/haztrak/docs/haztrak_book/src/Deploy/configuration.md

     * Description: RCRAInfo environment that Haztrak will interface with per the [e-Manifest API Client Library](https://github.com/USEPA/e-manifest/tree/master/emanifest-py)
 * `HT_CORS_DOMAIN`
-    * Value for cross origin resource sharing, the domain that the react app is deployed
+    * Value for cross-origin resource sharing, the domain that the React app is deployed
     * Example for local development: should be something like `http://localhost:3000'

 #### Database